edbook/haskoli-islands/README.md

   You might want to replace such commands with \section, \subsection, \subsubsection, \paragraph, \subaparagraph before conversion.

 - math ($...$) within bold/italicized text sections

-# Sphinx extensions

-Many extensions have been written to add features and modifications to sphinx projects.
-Several extensions come bundled with sphinx, see [Sphinx extensions](http://sphinx-doc.org/extensions.html).

-Three custom extensions come with this framework (ggbextension to embed geogebra applets, toggleblock-extension for toggleable text sections and sagecell-extension to embed sage cells.
-See README files in the extension folders.)

 ## CI/CD